ArduPilot/ardupilot_wiki/dev/source/docs/plane-sitlmavproxy-tutorial.rst

 .. note::

-   If you wish to start the simulation at a different map location or use a different frame type (quadplane,plane-elevon,etc.) than a standard aileron/elevator/rudder/throttle plane, see :ref:`SITL Advance Testing <using-sitl-for-ardupilot-testing>`.
+   If you wish to start the simulation at a different map location or use a different frame type (-f option for quadplane,firefly,etc.) than a standard aileron/elevator/rudder/throttle plane, see :ref:`SITL Advance Testing <using-sitl-for-ardupilot-testing>`.
 A complete list of startup options for the simulator can be found using the --help option: